DJDavid98/bsrpc/README.md

 The default is an App ID created by the mod's author that works with the default configuration of the mod.

-If you wantto create your own App, you will need to upload image assets with specific names to match the ones defined in the mod.
-See the [RichPresenceResources.cs(./RichPresenceResources.cs) file for exact names.
+If you want to create your own App, you will need to upload image assets with specific names to match the ones defined in the mod.
+See the [RichPresenceResources.cs](./RichPresenceResources.cs) file for exact names.

 ### `MultiplayerDetection`

-When `true` the mod will detect when you are is in the built-in Multiplayer menu.
+When `true` the mod will detect when you are in the built-in Multiplayer menu.
 It will also change the "lobby type" displayed in later steps.

 ### `MultiplayerPartyInfo`

-When `true` and `MultiplayerDetection` is also enabled, the mod will display the size of the lobby as well as the number of people in it.
+When `true` and `MultiplayerDetection` is also enabled, the mod will display the size of the lobby as well as the number of people in it inside the rich presence.

 ### `LargeImageSongCover`